+Today, thanks to China’s bullet train system and the highways, these untamed areas are begging to be explored.
+The culture, land, and history are now showing to the world.
 Our programs in the west of China cover an area that’s epic in scope and scale.
 They include such fantastic destinations as the holy mountains of Tibet, the boisterous markets and bazaars of the Silk Road, the mighty waves of the Yangtze, the mountains of Zhangjiajie (primary inspiration for the look of Avatar), and of course that icon of Chinese wildlife, the Panda.

 A cruise down the Yangtze River puts you on a journey aboard China’s mightiest-and the world’s third longest river.
 Starting life as trickles of snow in the Tanggua Shan of southwestern Qinghai, the river then spills from Tibet, swells through seven Chinese provinces, sucks in water from hundreds of tributaries and powerfully rolls into the East China Sea north of Shanghai.
 En route, it surges past some of China’s greatest cites, Chongqing, Wuhan, and Nanjing.

 Increasingly used as the emblem of China, the cuddly and lovable giant Panda lives nowhere else in the world outside of Sichuan province.
 Alongside the Great Wall, the Terracotta Army, China’s giant pandas are becoming a must see attraction of China.
 The Panda is the logo for the WWF and is known as the national treasure of China.